bbandic1/RPR-Vjezbe/README.md

-RPR-Vjezbe repository sadrži rješenja laboratorijskih vježbi iz predmeta "Razvoj Mobilnih Aplikacija".
+The RPR-Vjezbe repository contains solutions to laboratory exercises from the "Mobile Application Development" course.